-Applicants to the Dual Degree in Bachelor of Science in Chemistry and Doctor of Pharmacy must meet the General Admission Requirements as published in the Clark Atlanta University Undergraduate Catalog and the admissions requirements of Mercer University's College of Pharmacy and Health Sciences.
+Applicants to the Dual Degree in Bachelor of Science in Chemistry and Doctor of Pharmacy must meet the General Admissions Requirements as published in this Catalog and the admissions requirements of Mercer University's College of Pharmacy and Health Sciences.
 Prospective students should make initial contact with Clark Atlanta University's Department of Chemistry.